 Good Hotel Guide Review

 A ‘little jewel’ in a secluded setting, this small baronial mansion is enveloped by sweeping manicured lawns within acres of woodland.
 Inside, ‘friendly’ staff, mainly local, impart a homely feel.
 Log fires, a wooden staircase, hand-painted ceiling and an old service bell in public rooms add to the grand ambience.
 Each of the pristine bedrooms is unique, all beautifully appointed, with a comfy bed and ‘lovely toiletries’.
 Some are snug, some modern; each has garden and hillside views.
-The extensive grounds include sculptures, a walled kitchen garden.
-Seasonal Borders produce is used for unpretentious dishes and seven-course tasting menus, served under a frescoed ceiling in the restaurant, overlooking lawns and down the valley to Peebles.
+The extensive grounds include sculptures, a listed walled kitchen garden, nature/historical walk and outdoor games.
+Seasonal Borders produce dishes are served under a frescoed ceiling in The Sutherland restaurant, overlooking lawns and down the valley to Peebles.

 off Edinburgh Road

-13, 1 suitable for disabled, family cottage in grounds with hot tub.
+14 guest rooms and suites, 1 accessible suite, 2-bedroom cottage in grounds with hot tub.

 all year except 2–3 weeks Jan.

-bar, lounge, conservatory, garden room, restaurant, free Wi-Fi, in-room TV (Freeview), lift, wedding facilities, 28-acre fully accessible grounds, parking.
+bar, lounge, conservatory, garden room, restaurant, free Wi-Fi, in-room TV (Freeview), lift to all floors, wedding facilities, 28-acre fully accessible grounds, parking.

 in public areas.